amandeepmittal/amanhimself.dev/tutorials/posts/2020-07-06-theme-toggling-react-app-with-chakra-ui.md

 ## Add a ThemeProvider

 Chakra UI provides a default theme that can be leveraged to toggle between dark and light modes.
-Using the provider `ColorModeProvider` and `useColorMode` hook the switching the styles of components between these two modes can be handled.
-Of course, the default theme can be extended.
+Using the provider `ColorModeProvider` and `useColorMode` hook the styles of components can be switched between these two modes can be handled.
+The default theme can be extended.

 To start, inside the `App.js` file import the following statement and return a `ThemeProvider` from the `App` component.
 Make sure to add the `CSSReset` component to remove all the browser's default styling.
 It is a recommended way according to the official documentation.